nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [peekread](https://github.com/orlp/peekread) - Allows you to take an arbitrary Read stream and 'peek ahead' into the stream without consuming the original stream.
 - [Dialectic](https://github.com/boltlabs-inc/dialectic) - Transport-polymorphic, asynchronous session types for Rust.
 - [MRML](https://github.com/jdrouet/mrml) - Reimplementation of the nice MJML markup language in Rust.
+- [p2panda](https://github.com/p2panda/p2panda) - Provides all tools required to write a client for the p2panda network.

 ## Cargo Plugins